GenAI Concepts

 Machine learning

-A machine learning algorithm is a set of rules or processes that helps an AI system to perform specific tasks, such as finding patterns in data or making predictions based on the inputs.
+A machine learning algorithm is a set of rules or processes that helps an AI system to perform specific tasks, such as finding patterns in data or making predictions based on inputs.
 In this way, the model’s behaviour reflects the data or the learning experience.

 Types of machine learning